Cayuga County Community College logo

 Key Highlights

-• Established in 1953, it was the first community college approved by the SUNY Board of Trustees.
+• Established in 1953 as the first community college approved by the SUNY Board of Trustees.

-• Originally Auburn Community College, it was renamed Cayuga County Community College in 1977 when Cayuga County assumed sponsorship.
+• Renamed Cayuga County Community College in 1977 following county sponsorship.

-• Expanded its footprint with the opening of the Fulton Campus in 1994.
+• Expanded its reach with the opening of the Fulton Campus in 1994.

-• Home to the Regional Economic Center (opened 2003), which includes a NASA-sponsored Institute for the Application of Geospatial Technology.
+• Home to a NASA-sponsored Institute for the Application of Geospatial Technology.

-• Features a robust Business and Industry Center dedicated to comprehensive workforce training.
+• Houses a comprehensive Business and Industry Center focused on workforce training.

 Timeline